Road

 Stage Race (SR):

-• Combination of several 1-day road or time trial races
+• A combination of several 1-day road, crit, or time trial races

 • Events take place over multiple days

-• Each cyclist’s time for all the individual events is totaled and the rider with the lowest cumulative time is the overall Stage Race winner
+• Each cyclist’s time for all the individual events is totalled, and the rider with the lowest cumulative time is the overall Stage Race winner

-• There are also winners for each individual event
+• There are also winners for each stage

-In BC, there are 4 different ability category (cat) levels for male and female road riders.
-Most races offer all of these categories, though some may be combined together for the purposes of racing.
+In BC, there are 5 different ability categories (cat, for short) levels for male and female road riders.
+Most races offer all of these categories, though some may be combined for racing.

 • Cat.
 1: Members of National Teams, National Trade Teams, Continental, or Pro Teams